chrisLaflamme/switchcreds/README.md

 ## Contributing

-All bug reports and updates are welcome to be submitted to https://github.com/chrisLaflamme/switch-creds.
+In the very likely scenario I've screwed something up or if you want to make improvements, it would be wicked awesome if you sent bug reports and updates to [the SwitchCreds repo](https://github.com/chrisLaflamme/switchcreds).

 ## License